preeyanka09/My-Learnings/Project6/VPC-from-scratch/README.md

 - Tenacy: Default

 ### Step 2 : Create Public Subnet

+The concept of subnet divides the entire network into parts- e.g. we can have web server in  public subnet which can be accessed publicly, where as the application server or database can reside in private subnet.
+The user is given access of only the public subnet, not the private subnet.
+Resources in the private subnet can only be accessed from the public subnet of that network.

+Create public subnet with the following configuration:

 - VPC ID: test-vpc
 - Subnet Name: test-public-subnet
 - AZ: us-east-1a